A bare-metal homelab control layer.

 - Not a pretty link collection (those exist, DeQ does more)

-- Not exposed to the internet (VPN required - Tailscale or WireGuard)
+- Not exposed to the public internet (VPN required - Tailscale or WireGuard)

 Technical Specifications